Home GastronomyMy favorite Italian restaurants in Paris

 Restaurant Supernova

-This address opened its doors in the heart of the upper Marais at the end of 2018.
-No pizzas here, but authentic and modern Italian cuisine focusing on seafood, the house specialty.
-Notably, a nice selection of pasta and plates prepared with high-quality products.
+This spot opened its doors in the heart of the upper Marais at the end of 2018.
+No pizzas here, but modern, authentic Italian cuisine with an emphasis on seafood, the house specialty.
+This includes a lovely selection of pasta and dishes prepared with quality ingredients.
 The setting is contemporary and the decor very bright.
-I really loved the sublime terrazzo floor, which gives a lot of character to the restaurant, I find.
+I really loved the stunning terrazzo floor, which gives a lot of character to the restaurant, I think.

-The address is a family affair, as its creator Sacha, originally from Bologna and passionate about the cuisine of his roots, was inspired by childhood memories and the recipes of the women in his family to create the menu.
+The place is a family story, as its creator Sacha, a Bologna native with a passion for the cuisine of his roots, drew inspiration from his childhood memories and recipes from the women in his family to create the menu.
 It was also with his family that he went to meet producers to source quality ingredients.

 To try:

-- As a starter, we really liked the carpaccio di pesce spada affumicato, with slices of smoked swordfish, enhanced with a hint of citrus (12 €).
+• For the starter, we really loved the carpaccio di pesce spada affumicato, with slices of smoked swordfish, enhanced by a hint of citrus (12 €).
 Very fresh and perfect for the summer season.

-- I must tell you, you absolutely (this is not an option!) have to try the Panissa Ligure (9 €), presented in a cone of chickpea fries, it’s just super good!!!
+• I have to tell you, you absolutely (this is not an option!) have to try the Panissa Ligure (9 €), served as a cone of chickpea fries, it is just super good!!!

-- For pasta, we liked the Spaghettata with a heart of truffle burrata (20 €), quite a treat, which can be accompanied by San Daniele ham (+ 4 €).
+• On the pasta side, we liked the Spaghettata with truffle burrata heart (20 €), quite the experience, which can be accompanied by San Daniele ham (+ 4 €).

-- For a main dish, I also recommend the octopus risotto with candied lemons and seaweed (24 €).
+• For the main course, I also recommend the Octopus Risotto with candied lemons and seaweed (24 €).

-- As for drinks, we opted for some Italian wines (old habits die hard).
+• As for drinks, we opted for some Italian wines (we can’t help ourselves).

-- For the sweet touch, the generous Tiramisù della mamma with Valrhona chocolate chips (7.50 €) remains the must-have.
-My favorite photographer, for his part, opted (as often) for the Panna cotta (7.50 €).
+• For the sweet touch, the generous Tiramisù della mamma with Valrhona chocolate chips (7.50 €) remains the must-try.
+The favorite photographer opted (as often) for the Panna cotta (7.50 €).
 All with a little coffee by Terres de Café (a guarantee of quality).

 Tested in 2019